-- 1. Religious or medical grounds if the student's parents/guardians present to the Superintendent a signed statement explaining the objection - 2.
-Health examination or immunization requirements on medical grounds if a physician provides written verification - 3.
-Eye examination requirement if the student's parents/guardians show an undue burden or lack of access to a physician licensed to practice Medicine in all of its branches who provides eye examinations or a licensed optometrist - 4.
-Dental examination requirement if the student's parents/guardians show an undue burden or a lack of access to a dentist.
+- 1. Religious, if the student's parents/guardians present the IDPH's Certificate of Religious Exemption form to the Superintendent or designee. - 2.
+Health examination or immunization requirements on medical grounds, if the examining physician, advance practice registered nurse, or physician assistant provides written verification. - 3.
+Eye examination requirement, if the student's parents/guardians show an undue burden or lack of access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist. - 4.
+Dental examination requirement, if the student's parents/guardians show an undue burden or a lack of access to a dentist.
+BOE Policy 7:100

-Medication at School
+Medication at School:

 Students should not take medication during school hours or during school-related activities unless it is necessary for a student's health and well-being.
 When a student's licensed health care provider and parent/guardian believe that it is necessary for the student to take a medication during school hours or school-related activities, the parent/guardian must request that the school dispense the medication to the child and otherwise follow the District's procedures on dispensing medication.
 No School District employee shall administer to any student, or supervise a student's self-administration of, any prescription or non-prescription medication until a completed and signed "School Medication Authorization Form" is submitted by the student's parent/guardian.
+BOE Policy 7:270

-Self-Administration of Medication
+Self-Administration of Medication:

-A student may possess an epinephrine auto-injector (EpiPen®) and/or medication prescribed for asthma for immediate use at the student's discretion, provided the student's parent/guardian has completed and signed a "School Medication Authorization Form."
-The School District shall incur no liability, except for willful and wanton conduct, as a result of any injury arising from a student's self-administration of medication or epinephrine auto-injector or the storage of any medication by school personnel.
+A student may possess an epinephrine auto-injector (EpiPen®) and/or medication prescribed for asthma for use at the student's discretion, provided the student's parent/guardian has completed and signed a "School Medication Authorization Form."
+The School District shall incur no liability, except for willful and wanton conduct, as a result of any injury arising from a student's self-administration of medication or epinephrine auto-injector, or the storage of any medication by school personnel.
+BOE Policy 7:270

-Student Illness/Accidents
+Student Illness/Accidents: